JoegottabeGitenme/JoeGCServices/docs/src/architecture/rendering-pipeline.md

 ### 4. Tile Buffer for Edge Features

-Wind barbs, numbers, and other features that can extend beyond their anchor point use a **pixel buffer** approach to prevent clipping at tile boundaries.
+Wind barbs and other features that can extend beyond their anchor point use a **pixel buffer** approach to prevent clipping at tile boundaries.

 #### The Problem